 Free Groceries.
-The InnVision/Urban Ministry Food Closet is located at All Saints’ Episcopal Church and serves more than 200 people every week; entry to the Food Closet is on the Hamilton Street side of the church campus.
-The Food Closet, open Mon and Friday 10-3:30, Tues through Thursday 10-2:30 , welcomes donations of food, as well as donations of time to help serve clients.
-The Food Closet was founded in 1976 by Patsy McAfee, a longtime member of All Saints Church.
+The InnVision/Urban Ministry Food Closet is located at All Saints’ Episcopal Church and serves more than 200 people every week; entry to the Food Closet is at 425 Hamilton Avenue.
+The Food Closet, open Mon - Friday 9:00am to 2:30pm, welcomes donations of food, as well as donations of time to help serve clients.
+The Food Closet was founded in 1976 by Patsy McAfee, a longtime member of All Saints' Church.

 Service Opportunities: *Work at the Food Closet and help to distribute food. *Sign up for weekly e-mail alerts specifying foodstuffs that are most needed. *Donate food or money. *Organize a food drive. *Excellent opportunity for high school students seeking community service experience.